atetlaw/Typical/README.md

 ## Why?

 It came about because I wanted to have reusable matching logic in unit tests.
-I was testing instances of `URLRequest` and created a bunch of operators to test the hostname, scheme, path, querystring etc. I've inlcuded som eexamples in the unit tests.
+I was testing instances of `URLRequest` and created a bunch of operators to test the hostname, scheme, path, querystring etc. I've inlcuded some examples in the unit tests.

 It was also bit of fun, since I was trying to learn Swift generics.
 I also think Swift micro-frameworks are pretty cool, and I wanted to write one!
 In reality it's a silly little protocol with limited functionaloty, but who knows, someone else might find it useful too.